 Fire trucks are sometimes the biggest vehicles on the road and can be difficult to drive safely, let alone in emergencies when they’re seen speeding at around 75 miles per hour too.
 Owing to the emergencies they deal with, fire trucks are exempted from following traffic laws worldwide.
 However, like all other emergency vehicles, they, too, reserve the right of way, which means that drivers and motorists are obligated to pull over and leave the way for an oncoming fire truck.

-Accidents, legal claims, and challenges for the victims
+Accidents, legal claims, and challenges for victims of fire truck accidents

 Causes of fire truck accidents

-Accidents may also be caused due to firefighters’ own fault.
+Fire truck accidents may also be caused due to firefighters’ own fault.
 The person driving the fire truck could be exhausted or fatigued from working long hours.
-They could be under the influence or simply be negligent towards the safety of other motorists sharing the road.
+They could be under the influence or simply be negligent toward the safety of other motorists sharing the road.